Funding is one of the four strategies that the Kapor Center uses in pursuit of our mission. We have three routes to funding resources:

 - Promoting disruptive innovations which democratize whole sectors by empowering marginalized individuals and group

-Occasionally we do small-scale ($5,000 or less) sponsorship of events (convenings or fundraisers) that align with our tech-focused mission.
+We do small-scale (up to $5,000) sponsorship of events that align with our tech-focused mission.
 We prioritize sponsorships to San Francisco Bay Area-based organizations that utilize tech to have a positive, progressive social impact, particularly for low-income communities of color.

 If interested in event sponsorship, please submit the intake form.
-We’ll reply only if the proposed event sufficiently aligns with our interests.
 Rest assured that your request will be read, and please don’t submit multiple requests.